mb0/xelf-old/DESIGN.md

 If a symbol does not start with a special lookup modifier prefix and instead starts with a name start character, it is parsed as a path in case it contains interior dots.
 And each path segment is resolved after another.
-The first segment path segment can only be a key in this context.
+The first path segment can only be a key in the current context.
 This key is used to lookup the resolver.
 Following path segments are used to select into the resolved literal.
 This implies that resolver names cannot contains dots and instead should use other punctuation without special meaning.
 Library resolvers use a colon for that reason.

+To avoid checking the symbol in each environment the default resolution should do most of the heavy lifting.
+It should check if a symbol has a special prefix or is a path, and with that information select the appropriate environment from the whole ancestry of the current one.
+Environments need a a way to advertise special behaviour for this to work.
+Because interface calles where tested to be cheaper than type checks we add a method the environment, instead of using marker interfaces.
+We could expand the use of types for all expression elements to avoid type checking where the typed value is not required anyway.

 Expression Resolution
 ---------------------